Please scroll down for more on the Maelanfaid.

 The oldest Maelanfaid: In early medieval Ireland there were a several independent occurrences of the name Maelandfaid across the Provinces (kingdoms).
 Perhaps they may have been linked through reverence for the 6th century Saint Maelanfaid (a.k.a.
 St. Molanfide) of Molana-Dairinis abbey in Co.
 Waterford, Munster?
 We may never know, although your participation in this Maelanfaid DNA program could help resolve this?
 See below for more on St. Maelanfaid.

-Sil Maelanfaid ('seed of Maelanfaid'): Of these ten or so independent occurrences of the name, there were three notable clusters, one kindred called the Sil Maelanfaid of Hy Many, who descended from a royal family member called Maelanfaid mac Eochaidh.
+Sil Maelanfaid ('seed of Maelanfaid'): Of the several occurrences of the name, there were three notable clusters, one kindred called the Sil Maelanfaid of Hy Many, who descended from a royal family member called Maelanfaid mac Eochaidh.
 He was the great-grandson of Saint Aengus Loman, who was himself the son of Dallán, 5th King of Hy Many.
 Since Dallán was the grandson of Máine Mór the eponymous ancestor, a Prince from Ulster and founding King of the kingdom of Hy Many from the mid-late 300's AD, the Sil Maelanfaid were descended from 6th century Saints and 4th century Kings!
 Maelanfaid mac Eochaidh lived around the year 700 AD and his Sil Maelanfaid became the famous O’Lomain of Gaela and Finnabhair (Finnure) near Loughrea, Co.
 Galway, Connaght (The Book of Hy Many introduces their pedigree thus: 'Now the Sil Maelanfaidh - Pedigree of O'Lomain').
-As late as 951 AD the Annals fo the Four Masters report the O'Lomain's of Gaela (Sil Maelanfaid) as winning a victory over the Muscraige Tire and goes on to say a victoriy was also won over the Ui Failge of Birr.
+As late as 951 AD the Annals of the Four Masters report the O'Lomain's of Gaela (Sil Maelanfaid) as winning a victory over the Muscraige Tire and goes on to say a victory was also won over the Ui Failge of Birr.
 Muscraige Tire is modern northern Tipperary and Birr is in modern Offaly (see adjacent map), which may explain the presence of Malanaphy's (and variant spellings of this name) in these areas.

 The name Fahy, Fahey, O'Fahy, etc., are also descended from St. Aengus Loman and although not Maelanfaid they appear to be co-lateral kinsmen.
 Therefore, it will be interesting to compare our Maelanfaid DNA results with the separate Fahy DNA Program.